martinthomson/http-request-date/draft-thomson-httpbis-date-requests.md

 future can be rejected.

 This document describes some considerations for using the `Date` request header field.
-The 4xx (Date Not Acceptable) header field is defined in {{status-code}}
-for use in rejecting requests with a missing or incorrect `Date` request header field.
+A new type of problem report {{!PROBLEM=I-D.ietf-httpapi-rfc7807bis}} is defined in {{problem-type}} for use in rejecting requests with a missing or incorrect `Date` request header field.

 {{skew}} explores the consequences of using `Date` header field in requests when client and server clocks do not agree.
 A method for recovering from differences